How Much Does it Cost to Sell a House?

-If you’re considering selling a house, your first question is likely about how much you can sell it.
+If you’re considering selling a house, your first question is likely the value and how much someone will pay for it.
 But many homeowners don’t think about the costs of selling a home.
 There are fees for selling a house.
 Some expenses you can negotiate or pass on to buyers, depending on the market.
 But in the end, some costs and fees fall on the seller.

-Here is a summary of how much you can expect to pay when you sell a house and what that money will go to.
+Here is a summary of the fees you can expect and how much it usually costs to sell a house.

 How much does it cost to sell a house?